 According to a May 2018 report from USA Today, Lincoln, Nebraska, ranks among the drunkest cities in the country.
 It was the only metropolitan city in Nebraska to make the list, coming in at number 17.
 The report notes the 26,000 students attending the University of Nebraska, which likely contributes to the high alcohol consumption rate.
 More than a quarter of the driving deaths in Lincoln involve alcohol, and the adults in Nebraska are some of the most likely to drink excessively, according to a review of 381 U.S. cities conducted by 24/7 Wall Street.

 Compensation for the Victims of Drunk Driving Accidents

-At the Robert Pahlke Law Group, we have experience representing victims of all types of motor vehicle accidents, and our firm would be happy to seek justice on your behalf.
+At the Robert Pahlke Law Group, we have experience representing DUI victims, and our firm would be happy to seek justice on your behalf.
 While we cannot guarantee a favorable result in your case, with over 85 years of combined experience, we can provide the skillful representation that you need to secure compensation for the full cost of your injuries.
 While no one can place a monetary value on your suffering and recovery, we can help you pursue compensation that covers your physical, emotional, and financial losses.
 Call the Robert Pahlke Law Group today at (308) 633-4444, or contact us online, to learn more about your eligibility to seek compensation.